Job Description For the Chief Compliance Officer

 In addition, the CCO will be copied on the results of all internal audit reports and will work closely with key managers to identify aberrant trends in the coding and billing areas.
 The CCO should ascertain patterns that require a change in policy and forward these issues to the compliance committee to remedy the problem.
 The CCO will have full authority to stop the processing of claims that he or she believes are problematic until the issue in question has been resolved.
 The UC Office of the President corporate compliance policy lists further corrective and disciplinary actions within the CCO's authority.

-The privacy officer oversees all ongoing activities related to development, implementation, maintenance of, and adherence to UC Davis policies and procedures covering privacy of and access to protected health information (PHI) in compliance to federal and state laws and health system privacy practices.
+The privacy officer oversees all ongoing activities related to development, implementation, maintenance of, and adherence to UC Davis policies and procedures covering privacy of and access to protected health information (PHI) in compliance to federal and state laws and UCD Health privacy practices.

 The privacy officer ensures that periodic risk assessments and ongoing monitoring of key elements of the privacy program are monitored; including privacy notice, consent, authorization, business partner agreements/practices, minimum necessary information, disclosure, including